I’m not in the UK, can I access this service?

 How many sessions will I have?

 GamCare usually offer an online group course for between six – ten sessions.
 Individual treatment plans will be agreed with your practitioner.

 Group sessions last an hour and a half and individual sessions are 50 minutes.

 What does the online Gambling Recovery Course look like?

 Each week, your group will examine an element or theme around problem gambling.
-Our courses are designed to support your recovery from problem gambling and reducing the harmful impacts associated with gambling.
+Our courses are designed to support your recovery from gambling problems and to reduce the harmful impacts associated with gambling.

 The course is open to those who want to stop gambling as well as those who hope to control and reduce their gambling.
 The sessions will explore: